 Hailing from Beijing’s ByteDance, TikTok boasts an impressive 700 million daily active users — second only to Facebook, which garners 1.6 billion.
 This means that, even though TikTok only launched in 2016, its daily usage number has already surpassed those of other popular networks, including Instagram (600 million), Twitter (134 million), YouTube (149 million), and Snapchat (109 million).

 Depending on a brand’s ability to take charge of its own narrative, TikTok could be good or bad news for restaurants.
-So to better inform you of how TikTok might affect your business, here’s how this rising platform is affecting the restaurant industry.
+So to better inform you of how TikTok might affect your restaurant, here’s how this rising platform is affecting the restaurant industry.

 Putting a Focus on Brand Awareness